croweman/nock.net/README.md

 ```

+## Expectations

+isDone

 ## How does it work?

-blah blah it provides wrapper over request and response and used interfaces etc
+The Nock assembly provides wrapper objects over the standard System.Net HttpWebResponse and HttpWebRequest objects.

+When Nocks have been created in your tests then relevant TestHttpWebResponse objects will be returned.

 ## License